sagbonkh/sagbonkh/README.md

     challenge: "I am currently working on a social media web app named Codex focused on React, NextJS, and typescript" }
 ```
+I enjoy connecting with diverse individuals, so feel free to reach out and say hello—I would be delighted to get to know you better! :)